 #1 over the rocky sinkhole is one of the best looking opening holes around. #15 also has a basket placed beyond a large sinkhole and may be the hardest hole on the course.
 Both are unique holes.

 Cons: Gets really muddy when it rains.
 A couple of holes are "hidden" down a path, and depending on how you play it, you may play 17-20 holes and not realize it.
 Baskets, tees, and signs are older as well and show it.
 Some effort has been made recently to correct the hole numbering, but there is still some inconsistencies between tees, signs, and baskets.

-Other Thoughts: *Navigation Update*- There is now a white number painted on each tee to help with navigation and hole order.
+Other Thoughts: *Navigation Update*- There is now a white number painted on each tee to help with navigation and hole order, plus a new wooden plaque tee sign for most holes.
 Essentially there are two #12's that are completely different, and then two #13's (that happen to play to the same basket).
 So after 11 you have a choice- backtrack up the fairway and play that 12/13, or walk down a trail to the other 12/13.
 Both finish at the same spot getting you ready for 14.

 This is one of the older TN courses, the tees, signs, and baskets show their age, but the fairways are mature and well-broken in.

 In a state park, so there is camping, picnicking, etc. Restrooms are at the park office.